 - Jaundice - hepatitis B, C, or D, anabolic steroids (cholestasis).

-- Glandular fever - may actually be HIV seroconversion illness.
+- Symptoms suggestive of glandular fever - may actually be HIV seroconversion illness.

 - Pain in a limb or back pain with fever - consider osteomyelitis.